cachance7/dogsarepeopletoo/site/content/post/teach-your-dog-how-to-win-binding-arbitration.md

 ---
-title: Teach your dog how to win binding arbitration
+title: Teach your dog how to prevail in arbitration
 date: 2020-05-14T17:40:15.291Z
 description: Binding arbitration is a means of resolving a legal dispute, but there are some pitfalls to avoid.
 Help your pooch win their case with these handy tips.
 image: /img/dog-conference.jpg